About the Program

 Michael J. Klass, Professor.
 Statistics, mathematics, probability theory, combinatorics independent random variables, iterated logarithm, tail probabilities, functions of sums.

 Michael William Mahoney, Associate Adjunct Professor.

-Jon Mcauliffe, Associate Adjunct Professor.
+Jon Mcauliffe, Adjunct Professor.
 Bioinformatics, machine learning, nonparametrics, convex optimization, statistical computing, prediction, supervised learning.

 Rasmus Nielsen, Professor.
 Statistical and computational aspects of evolutionary theory and genetics.